Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: VFF

 The coaching staff of U.17 Vietnam has made careful preparations.
 In addition to group coordination exercises and maintaining defensive formations, organizing counterattacks and taking advantage of opportunities are also emphasized.
 Coach Roland has his players hone their coordination and finishing skills.
-The Brazilian captain has strict requirements for his players in each shot, and also emphasizes that when facing a strong opponent, every opportunity in front of the goal must be fully utilized.
-In addition, in the U.17 Vietnam squad, there is also technical advisor Yukata Ikeuchi.
+The Brazilian captain has strict requirements for his players in each shot, and also emphasized that when facing a strong opponent, every opportunity in front of the goal must be fully utilized.
+In addition, in the U.17 Vietnam team, there is also technical advisor Yukata Ikeuchi.
 Mr. Ikeuchi is knowledgeable about Japanese football and has experience leading the country's youth teams.
 Mr. Ikeuchi's presence is expected to help U.17 Vietnam have more countermeasures when facing U.17 Japan.

 In the opening match, winning 4-1 against U.17 UAE, coach Nozomi Hiroyama's team showed that they are very strong in wing situations, especially on the left wing.
 The Japanese players quickly passed the ball down the wing and then turned it inside early for the striker to cut in and finish.
 Besides the very fast and dangerous striker Minato Yoshida (scored a double against U.17 UAE), the defenders of U.17 Vietnam also have to be wary of factors with high potential to create breakthroughs such as Yuito Kamo and Hiroto Asada.